gmpassos/sql_commander/README.md

 remote `sql_commander` can be adjusted without the necessity of updating the software deployed on the remote devices.
 This simplifies maintenance and minimizes issues in remote locations.

-Empowered by Dart's multi-platform support, this package simplifies the creation of robust a solution with ease.
+Empowered by Dart's multi-platform support, this package simplifies the creation of robust solutions with ease.

 ## Usage